Using Free MapRun App

 – £5.00.
 U16s (£1.00) are very welcome to take part but must be accompanied by an adult.

 Bring – phone, torch, watch and hi viz to wear.

 - You have 60 minutes, and a map with up to 30 checkpoints to visit.

 - Your goal: to score points by visiting checkpoints.
 Score as many points as you can, and get back to the start within the time limit.

 - You can choose which checkpoints to visit, in any order, via any route.

-- Checkpoints are a mixture of lamp posts, fire hydrants and other urban features and have between 10 and 40 points awarded.
+- Checkpoints are generally road or path junctions and have between 10 and 30 points awarded.
 The control sites will not be otherwise marked on the ground.

 - The checkpoint number gives the number of points, checkpoints 1 – 10 will be 10pts, 11 – 20 20pts, 21 – 30 30pts etc.